 What you can also do is use a plastic grocery bag or a garbage bag to cover the caudex.
 This is to make sure no water can get through the bark and therefore not cause infections to our babies.

 Don't water your plants at this stage as well.
 Just leave the babies there as they are.
 Let them bathe in the sunlight to heal the cuts.
 After they’ve recovered, they will have the strength to process and transport water and nutrients again.

 Depending on the weather where you live and the species of adenium you have, your plants may grow new sprouts 10-15 days after pruning.

 Some plants may sprout sooner or later than this because of the soil condition as well.
 It’s best to take note of the time to know your unique plants better.

-As you can see here, we pruned this branch back on Halloween.
+As you can see here, we pruned this baby back on Halloween.
 And about 2 weeks later, the little eyes are opening up, shooting out new sprouts, yay:

 The way we feed our babies varies depending on the type of desert rose and its development stages.
-You can see how the prune-to-bloom days differ for different type of adenium in a readable post on how to prune your desert roses.
+You can see how the prune-to-bloom days differ for different type of adenium in how to prune your desert roses.

 The prune-to-bloom days of single petal desert roses are about 60 days.
 If you prune your plants around November, the expected time for blooming is 2 months later, which is around January.